Vivek23456/MYPORTFOLIO-/README.md

 ## License
 This is my personal portfolio.
 © 2025 Vivek Atkari.
 All Rights Reserved.

-You may view this project, but you are not allowed to copy or claim it as your own.
+You may view this project, but you are not permitted to copy, modify, or claim it as your own.